-Financial instruments, which potentially expose the Company to concentrations of credit risk, consist principally of cash on deposit and cash equivalents held with one bank which exceed FDIC insured limits.
-Ongoing credit evaluations of the customer's financial condition are performed and independent credit ratings for the associated bank are reviewed by the Company and collateral is not required.
+Financial instruments, which potentially expose the Company to concentrations of credit risk, consist principally of cash on deposit and cash equivalents held with one bank which exceed FDIC insured limits and certain short-term investments.
+Ongoing credit evaluations of the customer's financial condition are performed and independent credit ratings for the associated counterparties are reviewed by the Company and collateral is not required.
 The Company's money market fund investment (recognized as cash and cash equivalents) is with what the Company believes to be a high quality issuer.
 The Company has not experienced any losses in such account.